Discrete complex analysis on isoradial graphs: Discrete harmonic and holomorphic functions. Basic facts

 Let $\O^\d_\G$ be a bounded simply connected discrete domain (see Fig.~\ref{Fig:DiscrDomain}A, \ref{Fig:DiscrDisc}A).
 Denote by $B=u_0u_1u_2..u_n$, $u_s\in\G$, its closed polyline boundary, enumerated in counter clockwise order.
-Denote by $W=w_0w_1w_2..w_m$, $w_s\in\G^*$, the closed polyline path passing throw the centers of all faces touching $B$ (enumerated in counter clockwise order).
-For functions $G$ defined on $B\cap\DS$ (or, in the same way, on $W\cap\DS$) we set
+Denote by $W=w_0w_1w_2..w_m$, $w_s\in\G^*$, the closed polyline path (enumerated in counter clockwise order) passing through the centers of all faces touching $B$ from inside.
+For functions $G$ defined on $B_\DS:=\DS\cap B$ and $W_\DS:=\DS\cap W$, we introduce ``discrete contour integrals''